top of page

 A gritty, imaginative wayfinder, Zoe Yost centers her artistic life at the crossroads.
 Her voice springs from the integration of performance, composition, and creative writing, as well as painting and photography, and she finds inspiration everywhere from the Schoodic Peninsula to New York City.
 A social and environmental activist, she believes in the power and responsibility of artists to enrich and care for society, and frequently places her craft at the service of her community.

-Zoe studies viola and composition at San Francisco Conservatory of Music, where her private teachers are Dimitri Murrath and Dr. David Conte.
+Yost is currently earning bachelor’s degrees in viola and composition at San Francisco Conservatory of Music, where she studies with Dimitri Murrath and Dr. David Conte.
 Her past viola teachers include Kerri Ryan, Sheila Browne, Esme Allen-Creighton, and Kathleen Hastings.
-Her prior composition teacher was Dr. Donna Beech.

 In February 2024, she was the winner of SFCM’s Low Strings Concerto Competition, and previously received awards in the Telegraph Players Chamber Competition, the Temple University Music Prep Concerto Competition, the Caprio Young Artists Competition, and the Grand Prize Virtuoso Bonn and Salzburg Competitions.
-She has performed chamber music alongside artists including Melissa White, the Telegraph String Quartet, and the Jasper String Quartet.
-She attended Bowdoin International Music Festival 2018-23, where she studied privately with Dimitri Murrath, Carol Rodland, and Kirsten Docter, and studied chamber music with Phillip Ying, Liz Freivogel, Kathryn Votapek, and Tao Lin.
-She also attended Valdres Sommersymfoni, a festival in Norway, in summer 2019.
+She has performed alongside artists including Stefan Jackiw, the Academy of St. Martin in the Fields, and members of the Telegraph, Esmé, Harlem, and Jasper Quartets.
+She attended Bowdoin International Music Festival 2018-23, where she studied with Dimitri Murrath, Carol Rodland, and Kirsten Docter, and Valdres Sommersymfoni in 2019, where she studied with Carol Rodland.
+Her chamber music coaches have included Thomas Kraines, Phillip Ying, Liz Freivogel, Tao Lin, Kathryn Votapek, Andrés Díaz, Sidney Curtiss, Charles Parker, and members the Esmé, Telegraph, and Jasper String Quartets.
+Phillip Ying, Liz Freivogel, and Tao Lin.
 She served as principal violist of Temple University Music Prep’s Youth Chamber Orchestra 2017-22, and held a scholarship position in Settlement Music School’s Trowbridge Advanced Study String Quartet 2017-18 and 2020-22.

-Since arriving at SFCM in Fall 2022, she has served three times as principal violist of the SFCM Orchestra.
-Her activities as a violist at SFCM include semesterly recitals, often including her compositions, and she frequently participates in recording and sampling sessions led by SFCM majors in Technology and Applied Composition.
-In 2023, she collaborated with Pierre and Miguel Mariaca on an electroacoustic production by Kinetech Arts.
+Since arriving at SFCM in Fall 2022, she has served five times as principal violist of the SFCM Orchestra.
+Her activities at SFCM include semesterly recitals, often featuring her own compositions, and she is deeply interested in the creative opportunities with which the new music scene is replete.
+Since starting her undergraduate studies, she has played in 25 premiere performances and, in 2023, collaborated with Pierre and Miguel Mariaca on an electroacoustic production by Kinetech Arts.

 Though largely preoccupied by musical pursuits, Zoe maintains long-standing academic interests, particularly in languages, history, and science.
 In 2020 and 2021, she won two Gold Medals in the National German Exam, given by the American Association of Teachers of German.
 2021-22, she studied French informally.
 Of all the scientific disciplines, she enjoys geology, theoretical physics, and ornithology most.

 Her dedication to community service also manifests itself through music.
-Zoe has performed as a volunteer and for fundraisers in many settings, including retirement homes, hospitals, schools, churches, and farmers’ markets.
+Yost has performed as a volunteer and for fundraisers in many settings, including retirement homes, hospitals, schools, churches, and farmers’ markets.
 In February 2024, she and two SFCM colleagues, violinist Hannah Schafer and pianist Cesonia da Rosa, co-directed a benefit concert for Compass Family Services, an organization which aids homeless families in San Francisco.
 Two months later, she assisted her viola professor, Dimitri Murrath, in presenting a Music For Food benefit concert.
-The closing performance of the Lower Brandywine Choral Festival raised over $800 for the Food Bank of Delaware.
-Zoe intends to continue and expand her philanthropic work as her career evolves.
+Ticket sales for the closing performance of the Lower Brandywine Choral Festival were donated to the Food Bank of Delaware.
+Yost intends to continue and expand her philanthropic work as her career evolves.

 For shorter versions of this biography, please visit my viola and composition pages.